Teksta versija

 Section 10.
 Right to Request Passenger Data

-1) the Security Police;
+1) the State Security Service;

 2) the State Police;